 Yes, you can use whole wheat flour to make sourdough bread.
 It provides you with one of delicious sourdough bread.

 By using whole wheat flour in your sourdough, you will make your sourdough denser.
 Its texture would become heavy, and you will enjoy a complex flavor profile.

 What percentage of whole wheat flour can be used in whole wheat sourdough bread?

 I have used 20% whole wheat in this recipe.
 However, if you are fond of a heavy texture, you can also use 30% whole wheat flour.

 Whole wheat sourdough bread is an easy recipe.
 Made with 20% whole wheat, it is light and flavorful.
 You can make the dough and refrigerate it to bake it the next day.

-You can use this palatable bread to make sandwiches and morning toasts.
+You can use this palatable bread to make sandwiches and morning toast.
 It will serve as your ultimate breakfast partner.

 I hope you liked the recipe.
 Happy cooking!